cap-js-community/cds-cucumber/docs/ENV.md

 ### SLOW_QUIT

-Specifies the number of secconds to sleep before closing the browser.
+Specifies the number of seconds to sleep before closing the browser.

 Example:
 ```